gbrayut/cloud-examples/k8s-add-root-certificate/README.md

 ## Overview

-Should show "Error: ErrImagePull" and "x509: certificate signed by unknown authority"
+If you try and use a container registry with a private or self signed TLS certificate, you likely will see "Error: ErrImagePull" and "x509: certificate signed by unknown authority" errors.
+This example shows how to work around those issues by initializing GKE nodes to trust your public root certificate.

 You will need a private registry and Kubernetes cluster for testing.
 See [Setup notes](./setup.md) for examples).

 #
 ## Replicate error using test deployment

-This example uses a [test-deploy.yaml](./test-deploy.yaml) deployment that uses `image: test-registry:443/test-debian` served from our test registry.
+This example uses a [test-deploy.yaml](./test-deploy.yaml) deployment with `image: test-registry:443/test-debian` served from our test registry.

 ```bash
 kubectl apply -f ./test-deploy.yaml